-When packaging and products are made with recycled content, instead of raw materials, the energy and resources that went into making the material are reused all over again.
+When packaging and products are made with recycled content, instead of raw materials, the energy, and resources that went into making the material are reused all over again.
 To put it into perspective, recycling 10,000 tons of material saves the energy equivalent of 20,000 barrels of oil and nearly one million gallons of gasoline.
 Even when considering the transportation that happens when collecting the material and sending it to manufacturers, recycling still saves energy!

 Let’s feel good about recycling the right materials.

-Recycling correctly is a critical part of conserving natural resources, creating healthier air to breathe, cleaner water to drink and jobs.
+Recycling correctly is a critical part of conserving natural resources, creating healthier air to breathe, cleaner water to drink, and jobs.

 So, what are we waiting and wasting for?

-Find out what can be recycled in your program here, place a recycling bin right next to your trash bin – not letting a plastic bottle or aluminum can ever go to waste again – and you too can have that “feel good” feeling.
+Place a recycling bin right next to your trash bin – not letting a plastic bottle or aluminum can ever go to waste again – and you too can have that “feel good” feeling.

 Pretty sure you already know what to throw in your recycling bin?
 Check your recycling knowledge at our online quiz.